 Let’s get back to the point at hand, why don’t we?
-Specifically, I picked up both the mirrored and brushed versions of the Stainless Steel top from ForeverSpin.
+Specifically, I ended up getting both the mirrored and brushed versions of the Stainless Steel top from ForeverSpin.
 (I actually only intended to get the latter, but they first mistakenly sent the former and then were good enough to let me keep it along with the replacement.
 Hey, can’t say fairer than that.)
 As well as the aluminium/polished brass MK1 top from Vorso.

 (By the way, if you click on ForeverSpin’s website, prepare for their advertising cookies — or whatever godforsaken soul-harvesting black magick they’ve got going on behind the scenes — to follow you to the ends of the earth and beyond.
 Maybe I’m just more apt to notice them, but I’ve never seen a company’s targeted ads manage to be quite so aggressively persistent.
 They just won’t let go of you.
 It’s like superglue mixed with the herpes virus.
 For real, it sometimes seems like they pop up on every other site I go on.
 Which is pretty crazy.
 The only thing I see more frequently whilst online is ‘.com’.
 So someone in their marketing department is earning their damn paycheck, that’s for certain.
 I’m pretty sure they’re gonna figure out how to rent billboard space in my fucking dreams soon enough.)

 In the likely, and very understandable, event that you don’t know what the hell I’m talking about when I name specific tops, here’s a photo and some video of them in action.